The Horror of the Heights

 "The Horror of the Heights" is a short horror story by Arthur Conan Doyle.
-It was first published in Strand Magazine in 1913.
+It was first published in The Strand Magazine in 1913.

 Synopsis

 The story is told through a blood-stained notebook discovered on the edge of a farm in Withyham.
 The notebook is written by a Mr. Joyce-Armstrong, and the first two and last pages are missing; the notebook is thus dubbed the "Joyce-Armstrong Fragment".

 Joyce-Armstrong, a brave aviator, had been curious over the deaths of certain pilots who tried to break the current height record of 30,000 feet.
 Recent casualties involve some strange deaths – one, Hay Connor, died after landing while he was still in his plane, while another, Myrtle, was discovered with his head missing.
 Joyce-Armstrong speculates that the answer to these deaths may be the result of what he calls "air-jungles":

 There are jungles of the upper air […] One of them lies over the Pau-Biarritz district of France.
 Another is just over my head as I write here in my house in Wiltshire.
 I rather think there is a third in the Homburg-Wiesbaden district.

 Joyce-Armstrong takes his monoplane to a height of 40,000 feet and is nearly hit by three meteors.
 It is then that he learns that his speculations are right: entire ecosystems (air-jungles) exist high in the atmosphere, and are inhabited by huge, gelatinous, semi-solid creatures.
 After going through a flock of animals superficially resembling jellyfish and snakes, Joyce-Armstrong is attacked by a more solid-looking but amorphous creature with a beak and tentacles, from which he narrowly escapes.
 He then returns to the ground.

 The aviator writes he will be going up again to the air-jungle to bring back proof of his discoveries, but here the fragment ends, save for one last sentence which reads:

 "Forty-three thousand feet.
 I shall never see earth again.
 They are beneath me, three of them.
 God help me; it is a dreadful death to die!"

 The narrative outside the notebook then explains that Joyce-Armstrong has been missing and that his monoplane was discovered in a wreck on the border of Kent and Sussex.